Go Back Email Link

 • Gluten-Free Flour: This recipe was developed specifically for Caputo Fioreglut Gluten-Free Flour, which contains gluten-free wheat starch.
 It’s safe for those with celiac disease (like me!), but not safe for anyone with a wheat allergy.
 No substitutions — the texture and rise depend on this specific flour.

 • Measurements Note: You’ll notice that I listed weight measurements first for the dough ingredients, with volume amounts in parentheses.
-That’s because I highly recommend using a food scale when making the dough—it’s the most accurate way to get consistent results.
-For the rest of the recipe, I reversed the format and listed volume measurements first, since those parts of the recipe don’t require the same level of precision.
+That’s because I highly recommend using a food scale when making the dough.
+It’s the most accurate way to get consistent results.

 • Storage instructions: Let leftovers cool completely, then store in an airtight container in the refrigerator for up to 3 days.
 Reheat slices in a 400°F oven or toaster oven for 8–10 minutes to bring back the crisp edges.